 Volunteer for the KRFP Gyro Booth at the Moscow Renaissance Fair!

 KRFP Spring 2015 Schedule – Week at a Glance

 Summer 2015 Volunteer Deejay Applications are here!
 Be a KRFP Community Deejay!

-The fall season runs from MLK Day in January to Memorial Day in May.
-We train community members as deejays and radio hosts.
+The Summer season runs from Memorial Day in May to Labor Day in early September.
+We train community members as deejays and radio hosts!
 No radio experience is necessary.